CatchMe2/envase/README.md

 ### `createConfig`

-`createConfig(env: Record<string, string | undefined>, options: { schema: T, computed?: C })`
+`createConfig(env, options)`

 Validates envvars and optionally computes derived values.
 Returns a merged object containing both the parsed config and computed values.
+All types are inferred from the schema and computed functions.

+- `env` - Environment variables object (e.g., `process.env`)
-- `schema` - Environment variable schema (same format as `parseEnv`)
+- `options.schema` - Environment variable schema (same format as `parseEnv`)
-- `computed` - Optional object where each key is a function receiving the parsed config and returning a derived value
+- `options.computed` - Optional object where each key is a function receiving the parsed config and returning a derived value

 ### `detectNodeEnv`